-ECC is located in the heart of New York State’s Finger Lakes apple and wine country at the Cornell Agriculture and Food Technology Park in Geneva, NY (“TechFarm”).
+In 2015, ECC moved to the Cornell Agriculture and Food Technology Park in Geneva, NY (“TechFarm”), in the heart of New York State’s Finger Lakes apple and wine country.
 Situated between Cornell University’s New York State Agricultural Experiment Station and the Finger Lakes Community College’s Viticulture and Wine Center, ECC draws on the region’s vast natural and human resources to serve as a catalyst for the growth and development of New York State and America’s hard cider industry.

 Awards & Accolades

 Great Lakes International Cider & Perry Competition